 The terms of office for all Directors are subject to retirement by rotation and re-election at the Annual General Meeting in accordance with the bye-laws of the Company ("Bye-laws").
-In accordance with Bye-Law 113(A) of the Bye-laws, Mr. He Luling and Ms. Ma Yin Fan will retire at the forthcoming Annual General Meeting ("AGM") and being eligible, offers themselves for re-election at the forthcoming AGM.
-In accordance with Bye-law 117 of the Bye-laws, Ms. Chan Mei Yan will retire at the forthcoming AGM and, being eligible, offer herself for re-election at the forthcoming AGM.
+In accordance with Bye-Law 113(A) of the Bye-laws, Ms. Yan Yan and Mr. Xu Yanfa will retire at the forthcoming Annual General Meeting ("AGM") and being eligible, offers themselves for re-election at the forthcoming AGM.